Dragos-U/PharmaDepot/README.md

 ## Usage

+### Import to Postman pharma-depot.postman_collection.json for easier set up of the endpoints.

+### Make sure to set up `baseURL` variable appropriately in the collection folder

 * Login Endpoint:
      `/api/v1/login` to authenticate and receive a JWT token.
 * Logout Endpoint: `/api/v1/logout` to logout and delete all tokens.